What is infrared light?

 Conventional space heating in homes

-Conventional heating in the home works by warming up the air around you; so for instance a radiator does most of its heating through convection currents (it does very limited heating via infrared).
+Conventional heating in the home works by warming up the air around you; for instance a radiator does most of its heating through convection currents (it also gives off small amounts of infrared radiation).

 Most conventional heating systems do emit some infrared waves.
 For example, if you have ever sat near an open fire, you will have felt the heat on your face.
 Then when you put your hand in front of your face, this stops the infrared hitting your face directly; instead you will feel your hands get warm.
-This is known as infrared heating.
+This is infrared.

 Infrared heaters in the home

-A fairly recent addition to the domestic and commercial heating scene is the infrared heater.
-Infrared radiation is emitted from the heater, which then travels unimpeded through the air until it hits an object.
+Infrared heating is a fairly recent addition to the domestic and commercial heating scene.
+It is emitted from the heater, which then travels unimpeded through the air until it hits an object.
 The object absorbs the radiation, causing molecules within it to vibrate, producing heat.

 If the waves come into contact with humans, they will travel about an inch into the body providing a feeling of deep heat, but even if you are not directly in the way of the waves, any solid body will vibrate when the waves hit them, causing them to radiate heat back towards you.